creafrog/nodezero/tree/usr/share/nodezero/webapps/images.md

 ##Minigal Nano
-partage d'images, vidéos, fichiers multimédia
+Partage public d'images, vidéos, fichiers multimédia

 miniBoardNano is a very simple image gallery.
 It adheres to the KISS principle and is very easy to install. miniBoardNano does not have a web admin interface: You just upload your images in the photo folder.